Log analysis on WeChat mini-programs

 false: Stop recording and return the generated temporary file path (tempFilePath).

 It is generally recommended to bind the recording logic to a UI button.
-When starting the recording, use the wx.showToast() method to prompt the start of recording.
-When the recording ends, use the wx.shareFileMessage() method to forward the recorded file via WeChat chat.
+When starting recording, prompt the start using the wx.showToast() method.
+When recording ends, forward the recorded file via WeChat chat using the wx.shareFileMessage() method.

 /**